-For Fiscal 2010 and 2009, our cold remedy products, principally Cold-EEZE®, represented approximately 96% and 92%, respectively, of our total sales.
+For Fiscal 2011 and 2010, our cold remedy products, principally Cold-EEZE®, represented approximately 95% and 96%, respectively, of our total sales.
 Accordingly, we depend on the continued acceptance of Cold-EEZE® products by our customers.
-However, there can be no assurance that Cold-EEZE® products will continue to receive or maintain market acceptance.
-The inability to successfully commercialize Cold-EEZE® in the future, for any reason, would have a material adverse effect on our financial condition, prospects and ability to continue operations.
+Our investments in and strategies used for our brand marketing are critical to achieve brand awareness with current consumers, educate potential new consumers and convert potential consumers into customers.
+However, there can be no assurance that Cold-EEZE® products will continue to receive, maintain or increase market acceptance.
+The inability to successfully commercialize Cold-EEZE® in the future and/or expand its product line, for any reason, would have a material adverse effect on our financial condition, prospects and ability to continue operations.